-The support post concrete piers are covered with the plastic vapor retarder.
+Several of the support post concrete piers are covered with the plastic vapor retarder.
 This allows the transmission of water vapor from the soil up and into the floor framing.
 The plastic vapor retarder should be removed from the pier so that it covers at least 85% of the entire surface of the soil only.